Who should take calcium supplements?

 Types of calcium supplements

 The two main forms of calcium pills are:

 - Calcium carbonate: Over-the-counter antacid products, such as Tums and Rolaids contain calcium carbonate.
 These sources of calcium carbonate do not cost very much.
 Each pill or chew provides 200 - 400 mg of calcium.

-- Calcium citrate: This is a more expensive form of the supplement.
+- Calcium citrate: This is a more expensive form of the mineral.
 It is absorbed well on an empty or full stomach.
-People with low levels of stomach acid (a condition that is more common in people over age 50) absorb calcium citrate more easily than calcium carbonate.
+People with low levels of stomach acid (a condition that is more common in people over age 50) absorb calcium citrate better than calcium carbonate.

 When choosing a calcium supplement:

-- Look for labels that contain the word "purified" or the United States Pharmacopeia (USP) symbol.
+- Look the word "purified" or the United States Pharmacopeia (USP) symbol on the label.